mcbalaam/zed-dreammaker-langserver/README.md

 This extension relies on [SpacemanDMM](https://github.com/SpaceManiac/SpacemanDMM) by [SpaceManiac](https://github.com/SpaceManiac) and its prebuilt binaries of `dm-langserver.exe`, but you can always build your own binaries [here](https://github.com/SpaceManiac/SpacemanDMM/tree/master/crates).

+The `tree-sitter` files can be found here: https://github.com/mcbalaam/dm-tree-sitter

 Currently only tested on Windows x64, will get tested and receive Linux support later.

 # Installation